 - The public bus from the airport to the city centre costs 2 €

 - Buses in the city are free every Saturday!
 Speechless!

 - Even if the national language is Luxembourgish , French and German are widely spoken too- what an amazing trilingual society!

 - Luxembourgers have the higher rate of cars ownership worldwide!

-Have you ever considered visiting Luxembourg?
+Our Luxembourg road trip just reached its end… unfortunately!
+Have you ever considered travelling around Luxembourg by car or by public transport?
 Any recommended places (that I missed out) for my next visit?
 I am sure there are many!
 In any case, please comment below!!